The Sidney Sime Gallery at Worplesdon, near Guildford in

 Visiting the gallery

-The Gallery is normally open, from 2 to 4 pm, on Bank Holiday Mondays and on the
+The Gallery is normally open, from 2 to 4 pm, on Sundays and Wednesdays with

 The Gallery is also open throughout the annual Guildford Heritage Weekend in